Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Introduction

-Instead, current-driven magnetization reversal due to spin torque~\cite{Ralph2008} is standardly modeled by the LLG equation~\cite{Berkov2008}, which can be combined in multiscale fashion with steady-state~\cite{Ellis2017} or time-dependent quantum transport calculations~\cite{Petrovic2018,Bajpai2019a,Suresh2020,Suresh2021,Bajpai2020,Stahl2017,Bostrom2019} considering single-particle quantum Hamiltonians for electrons.
-However, such hybrid quantum-classical theories, which treat electrons quantum-mechanically and employ classical dynamics of localized spins via the LLG equation, are justified only in the limit of very large localized spins $S \rightarrow \infty$ and $\hbar \rightarrow 0$ (while $S \times \hbar \rightarrow 1$)~\cite{Wieser2015,Stahl2017}, as well as in the absence of entanglement~\cite{Wieser2015,Mondal2019,Petrovic2020} between quantum states of localized spins.
-For example, in the emerging concept of quantum spin torque~\cite{Mondal2019,Petrovic2020,Petrovic2020a,Mitrofanov2020,Mitrofanov2021}, describing transfer of angular momentum between spins of flowing electrons and localized spins in situations~\cite{Zholud2017} where the latter {\em must} be described by quantum-mechanical operators, the whole system of electrons and localized spins must be described by a quantum many-body Hamiltonian [as exemplified by Eqs.~\eqref{eq:ham_sys} and ~\eqref{eq:em_ham}].
+Instead, current-driven magnetization reversal via spin-transfer torque~\cite{Ralph2008} is standardly modeled by the LLG equation~\cite{Berkov2008}, which is combined in a multiscale fashion with some type of steady-state~\cite{Ellis2017} or time-dependent quantum transport calculations~\cite{Petrovic2018,Bajpai2019a,Suresh2020,Suresh2021,Bajpai2020,Stahl2017,Bostrom2019} considering single-particle quantum Hamiltonians for electrons.
+Thus, such hybrid quantum-classical theories are justified only in the classical limit $\hbar \rightarrow 0$ and for large localized spins $S \rightarrow \infty$ (while $S \times \hbar \rightarrow 1$)~\cite{Wieser2015,Stahl2017,Gauyacq2014}, as well as in the absence of entanglement~\cite{Wieser2015,Mondal2019,Petrovic2021} between quantum states of localized spins.
+For example, in the emerging concept of quantum spin torque~\cite{Mondal2019,Petrovic2021,Petrovic2021a,Mitrofanov2020,Mitrofanov2021}, describing transfer of angular momentum between spins of flowing electrons and localized spins in situations~\cite{Zholud2017} where the latter {\em must} be described by quantum-mechanical operators, the whole system of electrons and localized spins can only be modeled by a quantum many-body Hamiltonian [as exemplified by Eqs.~\eqref{eq:ham_sys} and ~\eqref{eq:em_ham}].